In-Person classes are back! Please email me for details.

 are sufficient people on the list a course will be offered.
 If you would like to be placed on such a list please email Professor Driels.

 At the Customer's site:

-Professor Driels regularly teaches a three day, face-to-face short course version of his eleven week NPS Weaponeering class at customer
+Professor Driels regularly teaches a four day, face-to-face short course version of his eleven week NPS Weaponeering class at customer

 sites in the U.S. and overseas.
 Courses are offered at the Introductory or Advanced levels where the Introductory class is a